-- (1) If damage is caused by environmentally hazardous activities, damage related to deterioration in environmental quality shall also be compensated for in addition to the damage caused to persons or the property thereof.
-Expenses relating to preventing an increase in the damage and to applying reasonable measures for mitigating the consequences of the damage, and the damage arising from the application of such measures shall also be compensated for. - (2) Damage and expenses specified in subsection (1) of this section shall be compensated for to the extent and pursuant to the procedure provided by law.
+(1) If damage is caused by environmentally hazardous activities, damage related to deterioration in environmental quality shall also be compensated for in addition to the damage caused to persons or the property thereof.
+Expenses relating to preventing an increase in the damage and to applying reasonable measures for

+(2) Damage and expenses specified in subsection (1) of this section shall be compensated for to the extent and pursuant to the procedure provided by law.